AGTGreg/AppBlocks/README.md

 > Hello world!

 We have created our very first app!
-Inside our app we use placeholders enclosed in `{}` to display data.
+We use placeholders enclosed in `{}` to display data.

-Lets test this!
+Lets test this by updating our data!
 Open up your browser's console and type: `app.setData({message: "Hi"})`.
 Now you should see that our element is automatically updated to display the new message.

-?> Whenever you need to update your data, you should use the `setData()` method instead of changing your data directly.
-This way your app will re-render every time your data changes and your Interface will always be updated automatically.
-If, for any reason you want to change your data without updating your interface then you can change your data directly and call the `render()` method whenever you want to update your interface.
+For more information on how we update our App's data see [The data object](data.md).

 We can also use placeholders in attributes: